SmileiPIC/tutorials/tutorial4.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 You can access the various data of the simulation as done before.
-However, for this particular practical, we have prepared a *python* script that will do the work for you.
+However, for this particular tutorial, we have prepared a *python* script that will do the work for you.
 Open the ``analysis.py`` file and have look at what it does.
 Note that it calls for the ``solve_rate_eqs.py`` file that is used to compute